charlesflynn/eve-docs/README.md

-eve-docs
+Eve-docs
 ========

-A Flask blueprint that generates documentation for [Eve](https://github.com/nicolaiarocci/eve) APIs in HTML and JSON formats.
+A blueprint that generates documentation for [Eve](https://github.com/nicolaiarocci/eve) APIs in HTML and JSON formats.
+Eve-docs creates the documentation from your existing Eve configuration file, with no additional configuration required.

 ### Installation